-The New York City Department of Education (DOE) has contracts with a wide variety of vendors to purchase the goods and services necessary to ensure that our diverse student body receives the high-quality education that they deserve.
-To that end, DOE casts a wide net in search of talented vendors and qualified suppliers from all segments of the community.
-The agency strives towards Minority and Women-owned Business Enterprises (MWBEs) participation on DOE contracts and is committed to ensuring that MWBEs fully contribute to the procurement process.
+The New York City Department of Education (DOE) has contracts with a wide variety of vendors to purchase the goods and services necessary to ensure that our diverse student body receives the high-quality education they deserve.
+To that end, DOE casts an exhaustive net searching for talented vendors and qualified suppliers from all parts of the community.
+The agency encourages Minority and Women-owned Business Enterprises (MWBEs) participation on DOE contracts and is committed to ensuring that MWBEs fully contribute to the procurement process.

 Information for Vendors: